What Does a Natural Health Consultant Do?

 Training and Education

 Training for natural heath consultants varies depending on their areas of interest or preferred healing modalities.
 Currently, state or federal licensure requirements for natural health consultants aren't determined, but becoming certified is one way to add validity to a career.
-The National Association of Certified Natural Health Professionals provides certification courses that cover a number of aspects of natural health, including nutrition, body systems, and legal issues, among other topics.
+The National Association of Certified Natural Health Professionals, which has now merged with the Trinity School of Natural Health, provides certification courses that cover a number of aspects of natural health, including nutrition, body systems, and legal issues, among other topics.
 Some programs also cover the business aspects of consulting, such as marketing and management.

 If obtaining a degree is a goal, attending an accredited natural health college is another option.
 Some schools offer a variety of undergraduate, graduate and doctoral degree programs in natural health disciplines, including: